chinchalinchin/being-and-death/docs/source/01_being.md

 Separating out the components of the answer to the question _what is this?_, we have in _this is x_ three terms: _this_, _is_, and _x_.
 The sentence must find its meaning in the meaning of its components. _This_ and _x_ are perhaps the easiest to understand, for they are _existential_ terms.

 _This_ carries with it a unary operation, in that anything thus denoted _this_ becomes a single unit, regardless of its structure.
-When we say _this is a calculator_, we have amalgamated not only the abstractions of buttons, internal circuitry and casing into a single gestalt, into a single concept, but moreover, we have synthesized the representative forms of color, solidity, extension, etc, into a common form across our senses. _This_ represents the coincidence of forms into conceptual novelty.
+When we say _this is a calculator_, we have amalgamated not only the abstractions of buttons, internal circuitry and plastic casing into a single gestalt, into a single concept, but moreover, we have synthesized the representative forms of color, solidity, extension, etc, into a common form across our senses. _This_ represents the coincidence of forms into conceptual novelty.

 If _this_ is monadic in its application, then _x_ is variadic.
 Where as the _this_ collasces the different parts participating in the same underlying form, the _x_ disperses the possibility of forms across an infinite range of things.
 There are many answers to _what is this?_ and in each case the role by the _x_, regardless of its form, remains the same.

 TODO

-When we say _a thing is_ and _a thing is this_, at first glance we have in mind two different ideas.
-There is in these two possible applications of _is_ the notions of existence and Being, respectively.
+When we say _a thing is_ and _a thing is this_, we have in mind two different ideas, due to the divergent of Being in English.
+There is in these two possible applications of _is_ the notions of existence and abstraction, respectively.

 In the former case, the proposition is a claim of existence in general, regardless of its particulars; the proposition _a thing is_ could be restated in equivalent form as _a thing exists_.
 To achieve the broadest generality and thus bring the full range of meaning into view, we make the subject of the sentence indefinite and say _something is_.

-Allowing the subject of this simple proposition to take on any value, we have arrived at the most elementary truth that can be expressed in any philosophical framework.
+Allowing the subject of this simple proposition to take on any value, we have arrived at the most elementary proposition that can be expressed in any philosophical framework.
 It is self-evident, however distorted our perception of the world may be and however uncertain we are of all that we experience, that we can at the very least say, _something is_.
 What it is this something is, while possibly beyond our ability to comprehend, cannot be Nothing for the simple fact that it _is_.
 If the world is nothing but illusion, then it _is_ still illusion.

 The **Cartesian** _sum_ is really a particular form of the essential truth _something is_, where the primary state of Being from which all others proceed is assumed to be that of consciousness.
-The fallacy in the ontological proof _cogito ergo sum_ is the _cogito_ is not primitive; there are truths that precede it in form, namely _TODO: latin for it is_.
+The fallacy in this ontological proof _cogito ergo sum_ is the _cogito_ is not primitive; there are truths that precede it in form, namely, the latin _est_, the something which is.

 The existence of _something_, of the general thing, is more certain than the I's _am_, because in order to be an _I_, _I_ must first be separate from _something_, _I_ must be differentiated in type and form from the general thing.
 Therefore, the _something is_ precedes the _I am_.
 From the thing's general form, the arbitrariness contained in the _some_, we see the _thing_ which _I am not_ that precedes _me_ need not be a particular thing, it need not have any properties except Being distinct from _me_.
 For this reason, the thing which is prior to _I_ is not necessarily determined in its form; It is only existence, in indeterminate form, that precedes _my_ Being.